 Hello guys!
 These days I’m busy customizing a WordPress website for a certain clinic, and now I’ve resolved to share some interesting and helpful tips on website customization with you.

-Of course, I am not allowed to disclose the name of the clinic, so I’m going to blur and cross out its logo and some of the texts on the snapshots in this post.
-Despite this, I am quite free to share the useful things on how to create a homepage of a cool website using WordPress Customizer options, as well as unlimited possibilities brought by Slider Revolution and WPBakery page builder.
+Of course, I am not allowed to disclose the name of the clinic, so I’m going to blur and cross out its logo and some of the text on the snapshots in this post.
+Despite this, I am quite free to share useful things on how to create a homepage of a cool website using WordPress Customizer options, as well as unlimited possibilities brought by Slider Revolution and WPBakery page builder.

 So, let’s start!

 I’ve got a WP theme with 5 homepage variations, several types of layouts for About Us, and different product pages.
-As WooCommerce functionality is not required for this site, I’ve used just layouts for home and about pages.
+As WooCommerce functionality is not required for this site, I’ve used just layouts for the home and about pages.

 The very first thing to do is to choose what page is going to be displayed as a homepage.
 By default, the homepage of the theme showed the latest blog posts,

-but if you want to replace it with something else, you should go to Homepage settings in your WP Customizer and choose a Static Page instead of Your Latest Posts and then select the required page to display from the drop-down menu.
+but if you want to replace it with something else, you should go to Homepage settings in your WP Customizer and choose a ‘Static Page’ instead of ‘Your Latest Posts’ one and then select the required page to be displayed from the drop-down menu.

 So I went to WP Customizer and selected the Homepage Sample #4 from the drop-down list of the Static Page menu.